qqgameover/ConsoleTetris/README.md

 # Console Tetris

-A slightly cursed version of tetris within your Console.
+A tetris clone for your console written in c#

 Use the arrow keys to control the falling piece.
+Just a fun project for me to familiarize myself a bit more with c# and the console.